mojaloop/ml-perf-characterization/cpu-profiling/ml-notification-handler/README.md

 - Using http keep alive snapshot of central-services-shared improved performance by 15%~
 - Services don't scale linearly when scaled up
-- Removal of stringify statements in central-services-shared reduced performance by 7 ops/s in scale 1 partition 1, but when scaled to 2 handlers and 2 partitions it increased performance by 13%.
+- Removal of stringify statements in central-services-shared reduced performance by 7 ops/s in scale 1 partition 1, which is in the realm of error.
+  When scaled to 2 handlers and 2 partitions it increased performance by 13%.
 - Combined improvements in v14.0.2-snapshot-5 saw an improvement of 15%~ over the baseline version of v14.0.1